emorynlp/elit/docs/part_of_speech_tagging.md

 # Part-of-Speech Tagging

+Part-of-speech (POS) tagging is the task of tagging each word in a sentence with its part-of-speech, which is a grammatical category including noun, verb, adjective etc.

 ## API

 The part-of-speech (POS) tagger is built into the Multi-Task Learning framework of ELIT.
 To use the POS tagger, a MTL component is required.
 One can list the pre-trained MTL components via the following code snippets.